Mastering HTML H1 and Other Heading Tags for Better Search Rankings

 Website Audit

-To get comprehensive website audit reports and quickly check the headings, use SE Ranking’s Website Audit.
+To get comprehensive website audit reports and quickly check the headings, use SE Ranking’s Website Audit Tool.
 The tool will give you a list of your pages along with their h1 and h2 tags and will automatically point out issues with your HTML headings.
 You’ll also get instructions on how to fix them.
 By the way, you’re welcome to take advantage of the free trial to try out all of its features.

 How to analyze text content in Website Audit